The Apache Kafka connectors for Structured Streaming are packaged in Databricks Runtime.

 cast("string"), udfs) to explicitly deserialize the keys and values.

-Please refer to Spark documentation for the comprehensive list of configurations.
+Refer to the Spark Structured Streaming + Kafka Integration Guide for the comprehensive list of configurations.
 To get you started, here is a subset of configurations.

-As Structured Streaming is still under heavy development, this list may not be up to date.
+As Structured Streaming is still under development, this list may not be up to date.

-There are multiple ways of providing which topics you would like to consume from.
-You should provide only one of these parameters.
-These are:
+There are multiple ways of specifying which topics to subscribe to.
+You should provide only one of these parameters: